Inspect MODFLOW 6 interactively

 and instantiate the class:

-The instance has HTML representation with some meta data:
+The instance has an HTML representation with some meta data:

 mf6